openturns/otfmi/doc/api.rst

 Static analysis
 ---------------

-The class **FMUFunction** wraps the FMU in an OpenTURNS `Function <http://shorturl.at/cAGH1>`__.
+The class **FMUFunction** wraps the FMU in an :py:class:`openturns.Function`.
 Its output corresponds to the FMU’s output at its last simulation time.
 When the FMU is static (i.e. its output is time-independent), the value of the last simulation time is indifferent.

 .. currentmodule:: otfmi